GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-08-13-col-meeting.md

 Yuri Roskov did present a 'pilot' project of cooperation between Encyclopeia of Life species pages group and CoL. Data about [~2000 species of scorpions][scorpions] had been harvested from html-based site to be used in both projects.
-I think it was a great exersize and I do hope it will be just the first example of such cooperation.
+I think it was a great exercise and I do hope it will be just the first example of such cooperation.

 From the point of Global Names there were good news too.
 I think it was